austineric/githooks/README.md

-The contents of this repo allow a git hook to be replaced with the hook file (renamed to the appropriate git hook name), which then calls the specified PowerShell script
+The contents of this repo allow the running of a PowerShell script as a git hook

 This solves the following issues:
-- Sometimes git hooks need somewhat extensive scripting logic, and hooks are not source-controlled
+- Sometimes git hooks need scripting logic
+- By default git hooks are not source-controlled
-- Issues can arise due to line-ending differences (git hooks are by default unix-style)

-This allows a simple, reusable hook script which calls a source-controlled PowerShell script
-- The hook script calls a relative path to the PowerShell script and can handle filepaths with spaces
-- The PowerShell script can use Windows-style line-endings which prevents any messiness in the repo
+First within the project root create the directory .githooks Then within the project run "git config core.hooksPath .githooks" Then place the hook file into the .githooks directory and rename to the proper hook name (pre-commit, pre-push, etc)